arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Exercise4" />
 ### Exercise 4: Introducing SAS (Shared Access Signature) ###

-Shared Access Signatures allows granular access to tables, queues, blob containers, and blobs.
-A SAS token can be configured to allow executing only specific operations on a given storage, and for a certain amount of time or without any limit.
-Allowed operations could be many of: read, write, delete or list.
-And the storage could be a specific table, key range within a table, queue, blob or blob container.
+Shared Access Signature allows granular access to tables, queues, blob containers, and blobs.
+A SAS token can be configured to allow the execution of specific operations in a given storage location, either for a certain amount of time or without any limit.
+Possible operations include read, write, delete or list.
+The storage location could be a specific table, key range within a table, queue, blob or blob container.
 The SAS token appears as part of the resource's URI as a series of query parameters.

 In this exercise you will learn how to use Shared Access Signatures with the three storage abstractions: Tables, Blobs, and Queues.

->**Note:** This sample application does not follow all best practices for using Shared Access Signature for simplicity's sake.
+>**Note:** For simplicity's sake, this sample application does not follow all best practices for using Shared Access Signature.
 In a production environment you will typically have a service that generates the SAS for your application.

 <a name="Ex4Task1" />
 #### Task 1 - Adding SAS at Table level  ####

 In this task you will learn how to create SAS for Windows Azure Tables.
-You as the account owner can create SAS when you want to grant access to your storage without sharing your account key, and also restricting the operations in several ways.
+As the account owner, you can create SAS when you want to grant access to your storage without sharing your account key and also restrict the operations in several ways.

-You can grant access to an entire table, to a table range (for example, to all the rows under a particular partition key), or to some specific rows.
-Additionally, you can grant execution rights only to specific methods such as _Query_, _Add_, _Update_, _Delete_.
-Finally, you can specify the SAS token start and expiry time.
+You can grant access to an entire table, a table range (for example, to all the rows under a particular partition key), or specific rows.
+Additionally, you can grant execution rights to specific methods such as _Query_, _Add_, _Update_, _Delete_.
+Finally, you can specify the SAS token start and expiration time.

 1. Continue working with the end solution of the previous exercise or open the solution located at _Source/Ex04-IntroducingSAS/Begin_.
 Remember to run Visual Studio **as administrator** to be able to use the Windows Azure Storage Emulator.